Here are the most common Self Directed IRA questions. Have others? Give us a call 312-795-0988

 - What is the role of the IRA Club?

-You must use a Self Directed IRA custodian, such as IRA Club, if you choose to invest in alternative assets.
+You must use a Self Directed IRA company, such as IRA Club, if you choose to invest in alternative assets.
 This is required by the IRS.
-The IRS requires extensive recordkeeping, hence a Self Directed IRA custodian is responsible for holding and administering the assets of your account.
-Investors and not the IRA custodian, are solely responsible for assessing the investment’s merits.
+The IRS requires extensive recordkeeping, hence the IRA Club is responsible for holding and administering the assets of your account.
+Investors are solely responsible for assessing the investment’s merits.
 As the term “Self Directed IRA” implies, you are in control of making all investment decisions.

 - Can an IRA borrow money?